WickedFlame/Polaroider/README.md

 ```

 ## Testing with Snapshots
-Snashots help when testing objects
+Snashots help when testing objects or large strings
-- Ensure that objects don't change.
-When adding or removing properties insid objects, these are automatically captured and asserted in the tests
+- **Snapshots ensure that objects don't change.** When adding or removing properties insid objects, these are automatically captured and asserted in the tests
-- Ensure the state of objects.
-All data and property values of objects are validated and asserted
+- **Sanpshots ensure the state of objects.** All data and property values of objects are validated and asserted
-- Simplify testing big strings to be same.
-Just create a snapshot of the string and compare them
+- **Simplify testing that big strings are be same.** Just create a snapshot of the string and compare them in any further testrun

 Visit [https://wickedflame.github.io/Polaroider/](https://wickedflame.github.io/Polaroider/) for the full documentation.

 ## Troubleshooting
-When having trouble generating Snapshots or the TestMethodNotFoundException is thrown, please make sure that Codeoptimization is disabled and *.pdb files are generated.
+When having trouble generating Snapshots or the **TestMethodNotFoundException** is thrown, please make sure that the option for Optimize code is disabled and *.pdb files are generated.
 For more information visit [https://wickedflame.github.io/Polaroider/troubleshooting](https://wickedflame.github.io/Polaroider/troubleshooting)

 ## Update from v1 to v2